Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-05.md

 This mode uses the--watch flag.
 The watch flag monitors file changes you make and recompiles each time there is a change.

 Try it make some changes, save.
-Notice the terminal shows output each time your save.
+Notice the terminal shows output each time you save.
 Telling us that webpack is working recompiling bundle.js.

 <!-- > -->

 <!-- .slide: data-background="#087CB8" -->
 # BREAK

-Take a 10 minute break
+Take a 10-minute break

 <!-- > -->